2022 Country Reports on Human Rights Practices: Mongolia

 The Labor Ministry’s Department for the Development of Persons with Disabilities is responsible for developing and implementing employment policies and projects for persons with disabilities.
 Government organizations and NGOs reported employers’ attitude toward employing persons with disabilities had not improved and that many employers still preferred to pay fines to the Employment Support Fund maintained by the Labor Ministry rather than employ persons with disabilities.

 NGOs, the NHRC, and members of the LGBTQI+ community reported companies rarely hired LGBTQI+ persons who were open about their sexual orientation or gender identity, and LGBTQI+ persons who revealed their status in the workplace frequently faced discrimination, including the possibility of dismissal.
-Illegally dismissed LGBTQI+ persons rarely sought court injunctions to avoid disclosing their status and increasing the risk of discrimination.
+Illegally dismissed LGBTQI+ persons rarely sought legal redress to avoid disclosing their status and increasing the risk of discrimination.

 E. ACCEPTABLE CONDITIONS OF WORK

 Wage and Hour Laws: The National Tripartite Committee, which comprises the government, the CMTU, and the Federation of Employers, annually establishes a national minimum wage that is above the poverty line.
-The law provides for a standard workweek of 40 hours and the payment of overtime, but in practice payment of overtime is rarely enforced.
-The law does not cover workers in the informal sector.
+The law provides for a standard workweek of 40 hours and the payment of overtime, but payment of overtime was rarely enforced.
+The revised labor law covers workers in the informal sector, although it was inconsistently enforced.

-Occupational Safety and Health: Laws on labor, cooperatives, and enterprises establish occupational health and safety standards, which apply equally to local and foreign workers.
-GASI noted many standards were outdated.
+Occupational Safety and Health: Laws on labor, cooperatives, and enterprises establish occupational safety and health (OSH) standards, which apply equally to local and foreign workers.
+GASI noted many standards were outdated and no longer appropriate for the main industries in the country.
+It was not reported if OSH experts actively identified unsafe conditions in addition to responding to workers’ complaints.

 Workers have the right to remove themselves from situations that endanger safety without jeopardy to their employment.
-The CMTU raised concerns that, due to restrictions at the Mongolia-China border, coal-truck drivers often faced very poor labor conditions caused by waiting at the border in their trucks, sometimes for a month, without proper lodging.
+The CMTU raised concerns that, due to restrictions at the border, coal-truck drivers often faced very poor labor conditions caused by waiting at the border in their trucks, sometimes for a month, without proper lodging.
+The government stated it has continued to improve the conditions in the area.

-Informal Sector: The law applies to the informal sector, but it was not enforced, and workers have no assured rights.
-The government calculated in 2020 that the nonagricultural informal sector employed 210,000 persons (44 percent of the 481,400 employees in the informal sector), primarily concentrated in urban areas (90 per cent of the employees in nonagricultural sectors were in Ulaanbaatar).
-Subsistence agriculture and herding and artisanal mining make up the biggest components of the informal sector.
-The law on pensions allows small family businesses and workers in the informal economy (such as herders) to participate in pension and social benefit programs.
+Informal Sector: The law applies to the informal sector, but it was not enforced, and workers in it have no assured rights.
+According to the ILO, the informal sector employed 480,000 persons, or 46 percent of all employed workers.
+Subsistence agriculture, herding, and artisanal mining make up the biggest components of the informal sector.
+The law on pensions allows small family businesses and workers in the informal economy, such as herders, to participate in pension and social benefit programs.
 These categories of workers were able to access health care, education, social entitlements, and an optional form of social security.